Ethen-007/Cryptic_Canvas/README.md

 ## Feedback

-We're constantly striving to improve our Image Colorizer to provide the best possible experience for our users.
+We're constantly striving to improve Cryptic Canvas to provide the best possible experience for our users.
 If you have any feedback, suggestions, or encounter any issues while using our platform, please don't hesitate to reach out to us.
 Your input is invaluable in helping us enhance our product and deliver exceptional results.

 ## Contact Us

-If you have any questions, concerns, or inquiries regarding our Image Colorizer, please contact us at [aaronthomas232200@gmail.com](mailto:aaronthomas232200@gmail.com.com).
+If you have any questions, concerns, or inquiries regarding Cryptic Canvas, please contact us at [aaronthomas232200@gmail.com](mailto:aaronthomas232200@gmail.com.com).
 We're here to assist you and ensure that your colorization experience is smooth and enjoyable.

-Thank you for choosing our Image Colorizer.
+Thank you for choosing Cryptic Canvas.
 We hope you enjoy adding vibrant color to your images and videos!